hbedle-subsurface/attribute-selector/README.md

 The right attribute set for mapping deepwater turbidite channels is not the same as the right set for carbonate reef detection, basement fault mapping, or DHI identification.
 Your data quality, your target depth, whether you have pre-stack data, and whether you are feeding the result into machine learning all change what you should compute.

 Starting with the wrong attributes — or too many attributes — does not just waste computation time.
-It actively degrades machine learning results by introducing redundant or irrelevant information, and it makes direct interpretation harder by burying the geologic signal in noise.
+It actively degrades seismic interpretation and machine learning results by introducing redundant or irrelevant information, and it makes direct interpretation harder by burying the geologic signal in noise.

 **The right order of operations:** start with the geology, let the geology tell you which physical properties matter, then find the attributes that measure those properties.

-**This tool is to help you get started - not to select your final and best attributes.
-Only you can do that - because you know the data and the geologic target!**
 ---

 ## What it covers

-**Section 1 — Data conditioning & preprocessing**
+**Section 1 — Your data and preprocessing** (9 questions)

+Everything about your data and its conditioning in one place — no jumping between sections to answer related questions.

+- Data type (3D/2D, density)
+- Amplitude preservation status
+- Pre-stack data availability
+- Signal-to-noise ratio in the target interval
 - Spectral balancing status
+- Structural dip computation — with a strong reminder that coherence, curvature, aberrancy, GLCM, and nonparallelism ALL require dip-guided computation as input
 - Structure-oriented filtering (SOF) status
-- Acquisition footprint treatment
+- Acquisition footprint status
-- Structural dip computation — with a strong reminder that coherence, curvature, aberrancy, GLCM, and nonparallelism ALL require dip-guided computation as input
-- Coherent noise problems (ground roll, migration artifacts, multiples)
+- Coherent noise (ground roll, multiples, migration artifacts)

-**Section 2 — Geologic target**
+**Section 2 — Your geologic target** (4 questions)
 - Primary interpretation target (seismic facies, channels, reefs, faults, DHI, MTCs, thin beds, basement)
 - Secondary targets (fractures, porosity, fluids, thickness, unconformities)
 - Depositional setting
 - Target resolution relative to tuning thickness

-**Section 3 — Your seismic data**
-- Data dimensionality (3D, 2D)
-- Amplitude preservation status
-- Pre-stack data availability
-- Signal-to-noise ratio
-- Acquisition footprint
-- Structure-oriented filtering status

-**Section 4 — Your workflow**
+**Section 3 — Your workflow** (3 questions)
 - Workflow goal (direct interpretation, unsupervised ML, supervised ML, or both)
 - Software environment
 - Target attribute set size

-**Output — three tiers plus a preprocessing checklist:**
+**Output — preprocessing checklist followed by three-tiered attribute recommendations:**
-- **Preprocessing steps needed** — flagged before any attribute recommendations, color-coded by urgency.
-Urgent steps (missing dip computation, unaddressed footprint, coherent noise) appear in crimson.
-Recommended steps (spectral balancing, SOF) appear in amber.
-The tool makes clear that skipping preprocessing doesn't save time — it means computing attributes from noise.
+- **Preprocessing steps needed** — shown before any attribute recommendations, color-coded by urgency.
+Steps flagged "DO FIRST" (crimson) include missing dip computation, unaddressed footprint, and coherent noise.
+Steps flagged "RECOMMENDED" (amber) include spectral balancing and SOF.
+The tool is direct: skipping preprocessing doesn't save time — it means computing attributes from noise.
 - **Core set** — compute these first; tailored to your specific target and data
 - **Consider adding** — context-dependent additions based on secondary targets and data quality
-- **AASPI-specific attributes** — capabilities not widely available in standard platforms, flagged separately
+- **AASPI-specific attributes** — capabilities not widely available in standard platforms, flagged separately in case you have access

 ---